All Episodes

 Sadly.

-This is late edition with Wolf Blitzer yesterday, Gloria Borger had this to say about Senator McCain.
+Gloria Borger had this to say about Senator McCain.

-Talking to some Republicans this week who were saying to me, look, conservative talk radio is killing us in this campaign, and we have to figure out a way for John McCain to make peace with conservative talk radio, because if they continue at the decibel they're continuing at with Rush Limbaugh, etc., they're worried that it's really going to hurt them.
+Talking to some Republicans this week who were saying to me, look, conservative talk radio is killing us in this campaign, and we have to figure out a way for John McCain to make peace with conservative talk radio, because if they continue at the decibel they're continuing at with Rush Limbaugh, et cetera, they're worried that it's really going to hurt them.

 It's just stunning.